RCN-ECS/Synthesis_Workshop/README.md

 * 20:00 Social hour on Commons Deck (BYO alcoholic beverages)

 ## Tuesday August 20
+Join details for live broadcasts:
+Meeting URL https://bluejeans.com/527473513?src=join_info, Meeting ID 527 473 513, Want to dial in from a phone?
+Dial one of the following numbers: +1.408.740.7256 (US (San Jose)) +1.408.317.9253 (US (Primary, San Jose)) (see all numbers - https://www.bluejeans.com/numbers) Enter the meeting ID and passcode followed by #, Connecting from a room system?
+Dial: bjn.vc or 199.48.152.152 and enter your meeting ID & passcode

 * 07:30 Breakfast
 * 09:00 - 12:00 Presentations (Live Broadcast)
 	* 9:00 Joanna Kelley “Introduction to the RCN-ECS”